In this guide, I will take you through from start to finish on how to set up your very own Raspberry Pi time-lapse

 watch ls in our new timelapse folder, it should now start to fill up with images you can use in making a time-lapse.

 You’re able to shut down and move this to wherever you would like and it will start taking photos again when you reboot the Pi.

 Now, this method just saves the pictures directly to the Pi, and you can set it up to save to a USB stick, network drive and other places to store data.

-To get your data off the PI simple insert a USB into the PI and using the GUI copy and paste the files onto the USB stick.
+To get your data off the Pi simply insert a USB into the Raspberry Pi and using the GUI (Graphical User Interface) copy and paste the files onto the USB stick.

 If you want to make a time-lapse out of your images, take a look at my guide 5 Easy Steps To Turn Time Lapse Images To Video.

 Deploying your Raspberry Pi Time-Lapse

 One of the most amazing things about the Pi is how portable it is and energy efficient.
 If you have a battery pack you will be able to your run Pi for a few hours, and the best thing is you can place it anywhere you would like.

 Once you have done setting up the Raspberry Pi camera and the cron job then you can simply disconnect and place anywhere you would like.
 You don’t need to have a screen connected to the Pi for it to work.